hive-engine/steemsmartcontracts-wiki/Tokens-Contract.md

 	- symbol:  symbol of the token being unstaked

 	- quantity: quantity of tokens being unstaked

+	- quantityLeft: quantity of tokens still to unstake

-	- unstakeCompleteTimestamp: timestamp when the unstake will be completed (in milliseconds)
+	- nextTransactionTimestamp: timestamp when the next unstake transaction will happen (in milliseconds)

+	- numberTransactionsLeft: number of transactions left for this unstake

 	- txID: transaction ID used to initiate the unstake